gayaneghazaryan-dot/svd-image-analysis/Paper.md

 # Acknowledgements

 The authors thank the open-source communities of NumPy, SciPy, scikit-image, scikit-learn, and Matplotlib.
-Institutional support from Yerevan State University and Provectus Armenia is gratefully acknowledged.
+Institutional support from Yerevan State University and Provectus is gratefully acknowledged.